"I think, therefore I am." - René Descartes

 Your affirmation: I will thrive in my opportunities because I have earned them.

 Want a culture that instills confidence and positivity into your employees?
-See how the impact of the DH's happiness model:
+See how it affects your bottom line: